tjtate/sparkpost-api-documentation/services/introduction.md

 # SparkPost API v1
 SparkPost API enables client applications to integrate with SparkPost and perform actions associated with account management, message generation, and reporting.

+## API Endpoints
+JSON is the basis for its request input and response format.

-## SparkPost API Endpoint
+### SparkPost API Endpoint
 **https://api.sparkpost.com/api/v1**

-JSON is the basis for its request input and response format.
+### SparkPost Elite API Endpoint
+**http://yourdomain.msyscloud.com/api/v1** (or **https://yourdomain.msyscloud.com/api/v1**, if running SSL)

+Note that SparkPost Elite listens on port 80 (or 443, if running SSL), so no explicit port number is required.

 ## API Conventions
 * API versioning is handled using a major version number in the URL, e.g. /api/v1/endpoint.